howerj/ffs/readme.md

 required).
 A handful of variables and buffers are used, along with the Forth Block system (a Block System with a single buffer would work).
+* For a list of bugs or to-dos, search for the strings BUG and TODO, this is a small project and whilst care has been taken in programming it there are bound to be errors, errors which are worked out with usage of the system.
+I would not yet trust it to store data without loss, yet.

 ## Examples